Trappy-Scopes/protocols/experiments/selectswimmers.md

 	| 19          | 6.65            | 7.6             |
 	| 20          | 7.0             | 8.0             |

-5. The density of these cultures should be around 10^5 cells per mL.
-The culture can be further diluted by addition of fresh media to about 5X10^5 cells.
+6. The density of these cultures should be around $10^5$ cells per mL.
+The culture can be further diluted by addition of fresh media to about $\approx 10^{5}-10^{4}$ cells.
+These cell densities are too low to count.

 	> You can use the formula: C1V1 = C2V2 and Vadd = V2 - Vss

-6. The culture is ready for use.
-Its done.
+7. The culture is ready for use.
+Shade the shott bottle with Aluminium foil or a proper system and store in a dark place for dark acclimation.

+## Additional Information

+Calculation of time and